trezzuri/erpnext-docs/docs/en/setting-up/data/data-import.md

 ### 5.2 CSV Files

-A CSV (Comma Separated Value) file is a data file that you can upload into ERPNext to update various data.
+A CSV (Comma Separated Value) file is a data file that you can upload into SOMA to update various data.
 Any spreadsheet file from popular spreadsheet applications like MS Excel or Open Office Spreadsheet can be saved as a CSV file.

 If you are using Microsoft Excel and using non-English characters, make sure to save your file encoded as UTF-8.